 “Dr. Viraat's been working night and day to get her ready.
 You're in for a bit of a surprise when you get back.”

-While Wellington looked on Mary unfastened her harness and then walked carefully down the aircraft interior to where the other three children were seated.
+While Wellington looked on Mari unfastened her harness and then walked carefully down the aircraft interior to where the other three children were seated.
 Hikari looked weary, her head resting on Toji's shoulder as he held her hand and silently looked on.
 Kensuke had run out of memory on his camera and was switching to a new card.
 She sat on the empty seat next to Hikari.

 Hikari lifted her head and took a deep breath to gain her composure.
 “Why did those men want to kill Toji?
 I mean, look at him,” she glanced as his missing leg.
 “He can't even pilot anymore!”

-“The Evangelion project isn't all what it seems,” Mary replied, speaking in a more serious tone.
+“The Evangelion project isn't all what it seems,” Mari replied, speaking in a more serious tone.
 “Now that the Angels are all defeated, there's a group called SEELE that is trying to use the EVAs to launch something called the Human Instrumentality Project.
 Before they do that they're trying to eliminate any loose ends, such as anyone capable of being an Evangelion pilot.
 That's why he was marked.”

 Kensuke stopped working with his camera and joined in the conversation.
 “What's the Human Instrumentality Project?”